wombleton/gitlaw-nz/acts/H/Health Practitioners Competence Assurance Act 2003.md

     *   (c) in the course of an examination, assessment, or competence review required or ordered by the responsible authority.

-    (6) Every person commits an offence punishable on summary conviction by a fine not exceeding $30,000 who contravenes subsection (4).
+    (6) Every person commits an offence punishable on conviction by a fine not exceeding $30,000 who contravenes subsection (4).

-    (7) An Order in Council under this section is a regulation for the purposes of the [Regulations (Disallowance) Act 1989][290].
+    (7) An Order in Council under this section is a legislative instrument and a disallowable instrument for the purposes of the [Legislation Act 2012][291] and must be presented to the House of Representatives under [section 41][292] of that Act.

+    Section 9(6): amended, on 1 July 2013, by [section 413][290] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 9(7): replaced, on 5 August 2013, by [section 77(3)][293] of the Legislation Act 2012 (2012 No 119).

 ##### 10 Power to issue search warrants in respect of offences against section 7 or section 9

-*   (1) A search warrant may be issued under [section 6][291] of the Search and Surveillance Act 2012 in respect of an offence which has been or is suspected to have been committed against [section 7][10] or [section 9][12] or which is believed to be intended to be committed against either section, even though the offence is not punishable by imprisonment.
+*   (1) A search warrant may be issued under [section 6][294] of the Search and Surveillance Act 2012 in respect of an offence which has been or is suspected to have been committed against [section 7][10] or [section 9][12] or which is believed to be intended to be committed against either section, even though the offence is not punishable by imprisonment.

-    (1A) A person who is authorised in writing by the Director-General of Health to apply for search warrants in relation to the offences referred to in subsection (1) may apply for such a warrant under [section 6][291] of the Search and Surveillance Act 2012 as if that person were a constable.
+    (1A) A person who is authorised in writing by the Director-General of Health to apply for search warrants in relation to the offences referred to in subsection (1) may apply for such a warrant under [section 6][294] of the Search and Surveillance Act 2012 as if that person were a constable.

-    (2) The provisions of [Part 4][292] of the Search and Surveillance Act 2012 (except [sections 118][293] and [119][294]) apply.
+    (2) The provisions of [Part 4][295] of the Search and Surveillance Act 2012 (except [sections 118][296] and [119][297]) apply.

-    (3) It is declared that a person who, under [subpart 6][295] of Part 4 of the Search and Surveillance Act 2012 (as applied by subsection (2)), has custody of any thing seized under a warrant provided for by subsection (1), may disclose any information contained in or derived from the thing only---
+    (3) It is declared that a person who, under [subpart 6][298] of Part 4 of the Search and Surveillance Act 2012 (as applied by subsection (2)), has custody of any thing seized under a warrant provided for by subsection (1), may disclose any information contained in or derived from the thing only---

-    *   (a) for the purposes of [subpart 6][295] of Part 4 of that Act (as so applied); or
+    *   (a) for the purposes of [subpart 6][298] of Part 4 of that Act (as so applied); or

     *   (b) for the purposes of investigating or prosecuting an offence; or